TimoliaDE/HowTo/docs/rules/freebuild.en.md

 - Game-influencing bugs must be reported to the team
 - Reporting serious bugs may result in a reward for the reporters

+## §6 - Second Accounts/Alt Accounts
+- Second/old accounts may not be used to increase the plot of the main account.
+- Second/old accounts may not be used to purify items from the alchemist for the main account.

 <strong>The team reserves the right to sanction certain actions (even outside of Minecraft and TeamSpeak servers) that are not explicitly listed in the rules.</strong>

 Last updated: October 07, 2023